-• JML relies on runtime assertion checking (RAC) when typing, static analysis and automatic deductive verification fail.
-The example of CCured [22, 7], that adds strong typing to C by relying on RAC too, shows that it is not possible to do it in a modular way.
+• JML also supports runtime assertion checking (RAC) when typing, static analysis and automatic deductive verification fail.
+The example of CCured [23, 9], which also adds strong typing to C by relying on RAC, shows that it is not possible to do it in a modular way.
 Indeed, it is necessary to modify the layout of C data structures for RAC, which is not modular.
-The follow-up project Deputy [8] thus reduces the checking power of annotations in order to preserve modularity.
-On the contrary, we choose not to restrain the power of annotations (e.g., all first order logic formulas are allowed).
-To that end, we rely on manual deductive verification using an interactive theorem prover (e.g., Coq) when every other technique failed.
+The follow-up project Deputy [10] thus reduces the checking power of annotations in order to preserve modularity.
+In contrast, we choose not to restrain the power of annotations (e.g., all first order logic formulas are allowed).
+To that end, we rely on manual deductive verification using an interactive theorem prover (e.g., Coq) when every other technique fails.

-In the remainder of this chapter, we describe these differences in further details.
+In the remainder of this chapter, we describe these differences in further detail.